 Scantling is a term used to define the size to which a piece of wood or stone is measured and cut, derived from the name of an old unit of measurement.
 The interplay of the different elements used in its design gives this lamp an archetypal, almost graphic appearance.

-Available in two sizes and White or Stone Grey finish.
+Available in White finish.
 Switch built into the diffuser.

 Material(s): Wood, Metal

 Dimensions: Scantling P28.8: 28.82"W (arm) X 53.62"H, Shade: 4.53"D X 7.85"H

 Bulbs: 1 X 20W 120V E26 (medium base) T3 compact fluorescent lamp (not included)